“Is My Spouse Manipulative?” Know The Signs Of A Controlling Wife

 Stalking or monitoring

 Stalking refers to a pattern of unwanted attention or communication.
 If your wife follows you or monitors your arrival at certain locations without your consent, that's not OK.
 You have a right to travel freely and a broader right to feel safe and secure in your relationship.
-Your safety and security are not intact if you are constantly being monitored.
+Your safety and security are not intact if you are constantly being monitored in life.
+Stalking behavior can become more dangerous and may be a threat later on.

 The same principles apply to electronic devices.
-If your wife insists on going through your phone, installing tracking apps, or installing any other monitoring software, your safety is being violated.
+If your wife insists on going through your phone, installing tracking apps, or installing any other monitoring software, she may be overstepping the boundaries of personal space in your life.
+Your safety is being violated.
 Excessive monitoring indicates a lack of trust, and you deserve to feel trusted by your spouse.
 Part of mutual trust is an expectation of safety; your wife needs to be secure enough in her relationship with you to trust that you have nothing to hide.
 Reasonable adjustments to this theme are understandable if someone has violated the agreed upon parameters in a relationship, though.
-You must be trustworthy in order to expect to be trusted.
+You must be trustworthy in order to expect to be trusted, so listen carefully when you and your partner set the terms of your relationship.

 Financial control

 If your wife controls the finances in your marriage and limits your access to money, she may be financially controlling you.
 It is important to note that financial control only applies to assets that would normally be shared; if she doesn't share her own money with you freely, that's not financial control.
-An example of financial control might be if you and she deposit your paychecks into the same account, but she insists that only she can access it.
+An example of financial control might be if you and your wife deposit your paychecks into the same account, but she insists that only she can access it.
+Having money gives you agency in your life, so it can be important to have a way to access it freely.

 Your wife may use phrases like "You're not good with money" or "I'll take care of the finances."
 Financial control is more likely if she doesn't allow you to make reasonable purchases or gets upset when you do.
 Financial control does not include becoming upset at frivolous purchases, anger at not discussing a major purchase, or sharing her opinion of how you handle finances.